What is it?

 When it first took hold in Britain, it was closely associated with dance music, but it has spread to the mainstream, taken at parties and in homes in cities, towns and villages across the country.

 Ketamine is an anaesthetic with hallucinatory properties.
-Users can feel completely detached from their body and surroundings - some compare it to having a near-death experience, sometimes called "entering the k-hole".
-But surgeons in Leeds, London and Bristol say there are a growing number of young people struggling with severe side effects.
+Users feel detached from their body and surroundings.
+Surgeons in Leeds, London and Bristol say there are a growing number of people struggling with severe side effects.

-When Vicky and Ross Cattell woke as usual time on Wednesday 2 March they had no reason to think the day would not be like any other.
+When Vicky and Ross woke on Wednesday 2 March, they had no reason to think the day would not be like any other.
 They were at their flat in Geneva and their first thought was for their children in London, Tommy, 23, and Louise, 21.
-Both, as far as they knew, were still safely in bed.

-Ross set off for work at Deloitte, the financial advisory firm, and Vicky prepared for her daily exercise routine.
-Everything seemed utterly normal.
-Then, just before his 8.30am meeting, Ross's phone rang with the news that would rip their world apart: Louise was dead, drowned in the bath after taking ketamine.
+Ross set off for work, and Vicky prepared for her daily routine.
+Everything seemed normal.
+Then, just before his 8.30am meeting, Ross's phone rang with the news that Louise was dead after taking ketamine.